oceanprotocol/docs/using-ocean-market/marketplace-download-data-asset.md

 description: Tutorial to download assets using Ocean Market
 ---

-# Download a data asset
+# Download a Data Asset

 ### Access marketplace